wp-plugins/mobile-client-detection-plugin/readme.txt

 == Installation ==

-1. Upload the ‘mobile-client-detection’ directory into the ‘/wp-content/plugins/’ directory.
+1. Upload the 'mobile-client-detection-plugin' directory into the '/wp-content/plugins/' directory.
-2. Activate the plugin through the ‘Plugins’ menu within WordPress.
+2. Activate the plugin through the 'Plugins' menu within WordPress.
 3. It operates quite silently.

 == Frequently Asked Questions ==